BUGS-NYU/violet/README.md

 ## Planned Fully-Fledged Project Features

-Here are the features that we are plan to implement in the ideal, fully-fledged implementation of the said system:
+Here are the features that we plan to implement in the ideal, fully-fledged implementation of the said system:

 - Class search and lookup by name, code, professor
   - Possible to filter results by term, year, school